Career Development - Mountain Operations

 If you enjoy the mountain environment (maybe you are a skier yourself!) and are interested in how a ski area runs and what it takes to get open for those first-chair guests, then a career in Mountain Operations might be the path for you.

 When we talk about “Mountain Operations,” we are referring to all things that make the mountain operate as a ski area, which include: Snowmaking, Grooming, Terrain Park development, Lift Operations, Facilities Maintenance, Parking/Traffic Control, and Lift Mechanics and Electricians.
 You can learn more about each of these jobs from the information below.
-Current job openings are also available at SkiNH.com/Careers and are also linked at the bottom of this page.
+Current job openings are linked at the bottom of this page.

 Snowmaking